CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

     **Dates**:

-    Each workshop will run from afternoon to afternoon (13:00 start - 12:00 finish)
+    Each workshop will run from afternoon to afternoon (see *Draft Agenda* below for times)

     - *Data Management*: October 2nd - October 3rd
     - *Software Reproducibility*: October 3rd - October 4th